Charlie Gasparino: Move to Fox

 In February 2010, Gasparino left CNBC for the fledgling Fox Business Network.
 In addition to his book writing, Gasparino appears on Fox Business and Fox News Channel with news reports and commentary, as well as contributing regularly to The New York Post and Forbes and online for The Daily Beast, Huffington Post, and FoxBusiness.com.

 At Fox, Gasparino has broken stories on, among others, the US government's plans to sell its stake in Citigroup and the government's pressure on Bank of America to shrink itself.
 In one dig at his former channel, while CNBC was interviewing John Mack, chairman of Morgan Stanley, who declared on air that "[t]his doesn't feel like the crisis that I went through [in 2008], so I feel a lot better about it," Gasparino timed his report of Morgan Stanley's laying off 1,200 workers and closing up to 300 branches so that it aired opposite the interview.
 Although notably combative towards his former network ("My job is to come up with a scoop (everyday) and promote that scoop," he said.
 "Just jam it down CNBC's throat every single day."), Gasparino has also spoken highly of his former colleagues, calling Maria Bartiromo "a good reporter", Erin Burnett "a class act -- I used to love doing TV with her", and of Jim Cramer, "I like Jim personally."
 In response to accusations of being as much a showman as a journalist, Gasparino has said, "You want to be entertaining when you present news.
 People don't want a droll Charlie Gasparino droning on about Merrill Lynch."

 In 2010, Marketwatch named Gasparino one of "12 Broadcasters Who Are Making a Difference", and The Daily Beast called him one of the "Top 15 "Economic and Business Commentators" (and the only television journalist on the list).

 Gasparino also posts breaking news updates on Twitter and for several years regularly filled in for John Batchelor on Friday nights as the host of "The John Batchelor Show" on WABC-AM in New York City.

-In July 2024, Gasparino was widely criticized for writing an editorial referring to Vice President Kamala Harris as the United States' first potential "DEI president."
-His comments were described as "a de facto racial slur" for suggesting Harris, who has held multiple high-profile elected offices, only received those positions due to her race and gender.
+In July 2024, Gasparino was widely criticized by left-wing politicians and commentators for writing an editorial referring to Vice President Kamala Harris as the United States' first potential "DEI president".
+His comments were described as "a de facto racial slur" for suggesting Harris, who has held multiple high-profile elected offices, only received those positions due to her race and gender, but such criticism omitted President Biden's own comments that stated he would pick a woman of color as his running mate, thus omitting others.